 Private label SaaS: (see White Label SaaS)

-Rate Parity : A clause in which the OTAs require hotels to offer the same rate across most all of their distribution channels.
+Rate Parity: A clause in which the OTAs require hotels to offer the same rate across almost all of their distribution channels.
 This is designed to prevent the hotels from undercutting the OTAs on price.
 Net Rates are not typically subject to Rate Parity, but this practice is under scrutiny by taxing authorities.

 SaaS: Software as a Service.
-A popular cloud based computer application where a service provider hosts its entire software product online, and little, if any sources none of the application resides on a local computing device.
+A popular cloud-based computer application where a service provider hosts its entire software product online, and little, if any sources of the application reside on a local computing device.

 White label SaaS: A software product that is built by one company, for the purpose of being rebranded and used by another company.

-Wholesale Merchant Model: Typically a wholesaler who purchases room accommodations at the Net Rate, and sells those rooms at a wholesale rate to its B2B clients via a white label travel platform or API feed.
+Wholesale Merchant Model: Typically a wholesaler purchases room accommodations at the Net Rate, and sells those rooms at a wholesale rate to its B2B clients via a white-label travel platform or API feed.